 A portion of the beam transmitted by the reference cavity is used as a PSL phase reference and relayed to the end stations via existing optical fibres.
 This beam is frequency shifted by 79.4 MHz by a double pass AOM upstream of the reference cavity (part of the FSS).
 After the reference cavity, the beam is down shifted in frequency by 158.8 MHz prior to injection into the fibre, see figure 3.
+This is done in the aLIGO, ISC, RF System, ALS Fiber Distribution (LIGO-E1200121).

-In the end-station the fibre output is then combined with the 1064 nm output of the auxiliary laser to generate a heterodyne beat note at 39.475 MHz.
+In the end-station the fibre output is then combined with the 1064 nm output of the auxiliary laser to generate a heterodyne beatnote at 39.475 MHz.
 This beat note is used to phase lock the auxiliary laser to the PSL.
-The phase locked loop servo is based around a TTFSS servo.
-Control signals are sent to the laser PZT and temperature controller, limiting bandwidth to approximately 50 kHz.1 The heterodyne beat note is demodulated using a Low Noise VCO.
+The phase locked loop servo is based around a Common Mode Servo Board (E1200175).
+Control signals are sent to the laser PZT and temperature controller, limiting bandwidth to approximately 25 kHz.
+The heterodyne beat note is demodulated using a Low Noise VCO.

 Figure 4 illustrates the layout of the auxiliary laser table.
 The 1064 nm output is prepared in the standard way by wave plates and a Faraday isolator.
-The nominal output power of ~ 1 W is reduced to a more manageable level by a partially transmissive mirror before a half wave plate and polarising beam splitter (PBS) provide finer adjustment.
+The nominal output power of $\sim 1$ W is reduced to a more manageable level by a partially transmissive mirror before a half wave plate and polarising beam splitter (PBS) provide finer adjustment.
 Approximately 1 mW will be used for heterodyne measurements with the fibre output.
 Excess power is directed onto a high power beam dump.

-1If wider bandwidth is found to be desirable, a Pockels cell can be introduced to the 1064 nm beam path.
+&lt;sup>1If wider bandwidth is found to be desirable, a Pockels cell can be introduced to the 1064 nm beam path.
 This would not affect the 532 nm light directly unless an external SHG were to be used in place of the Prometheus laser.